IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 Following receipt of a [Sensor](#sensor) request message the certification service will reply with a response message.
 The response will include a three-digit status code indicating whether or not the certification service was able to understand and satisfy the request as defined by [RFC 7231](#rfc7231).

-* To signal to a Caliper sensor that it has successfully received a message the certification service endpoint will reply with a `2xx` class status code.
+* To signal a Caliper sensor that it has successfully received a message the certification service endpoint will reply with a `2xx` class status code.
 The body of a successful response will be empty.
 * If a Caliper sensor sends a message containing events and or entities without an enclosing [Envelope](#envelope), the certification service will reply with a `400 Bad Request` response.
 * If a Caliper sensor sends a malformed Caliper endpoint (it does not contain `sensor`, `sendTime`, `dataVersion` and `data` properties of the required form), the certification service will reply with a `400 Bad Request` response.
 * If a Caliper sensor sends a message without an `Authorization` request header of the RECOMMENDED form or sends a token credential that the certification service is unable to either validate or determine has sufficient privileges to submit Caliper data, the certification service will reply with a `401 Unauthorized` response.